josola/hacker_rank/README.md

-# HackerRank-Solutions
+# HackerRank Solutions 💡
 Solutions to different problems on the testing site HackerRank.
+Organized by track.